franlumer/twilio-whatsapp-bot/README.md

 As our python files runs in a local server we have to expose it to the internet for being able to access from there.
 For this we are using an ngrok webhook.

 For accessing the chat-bot you have to send a message to this number (+1 (415) 523-8886) saying "join dance-stand".
 Type "ayuda" or "help" for a help message.
+It's necessary being runing ngrok in the back and correctly configure your twilio api.

 ////////// package path //////////